Marketing Strategy Blog

 Using the graphic design software example:

-• Designers want to know how your software makes the design process easier and helps them tackle specific design challenges.
+• Designers want to know how your software makes the design process easier or faster and helps them tackle specific design challenges.
 They’ll likely dig deep into specific functionality.

-• The head of design needs to be convinced that your platform will integrate smoothly with their technology stack as a whole.
+• The head of design needs to be convinced that your platform will integrate smoothly with their technology stack as a whole and make their team more efficient or effective.

 • The Chief Marketing Officer should be made to understand how your software fits within the marketing budget, increases productivity, and will ultimately boost the bottom line.